Step 1 - Get Set Up

 mainbranch only" checked - You now have the starter files you need

-Scroll down to Install Prerequisites if you need to install either:
+Scroll down to Install Prerequisites if you need to install:

 Once you have the prerequisites, follow the instructions below.